 Thousands of years of plant breeding in the cold north has meant selection for plants which boom and bust in a few months because of the short growing season.
 This type of vegetable culture has been carried to the ex colonies.
-As a permaculturist, because of the way we are taught to think, the annual treadmill of sowing, planting out, and then harvesting in quick succession bothered me and I've been looking for a solution since the beginning.
+As a permaculturist, because of the way we are taught to think, the annual treadmill of sowing, planting out, and then harvesting in quick succession bothered me and I've been looking for a solution.
 I saw beautiful gardens laid by colleagues turn to dust after summer.
 I realized that a month of neglect turns an average vegetable garden into a wasteland.
 It seemed especially wrong in our permanently temperate Mediterranean climate.

 At the Cape we have frequent drought and poor soil, so its obvious that hardier vegetables like perennial vegetables will do better than the annuals.
 So for all the reasons above, perennial vegetables supply greater food security.
 Not only this they can give us greater health security, for which I will lay out two reasons below.

 Obviously, perennial vegetables are much less work.
 After planting and watering until they are established, only trimming and harvesting is needed.
 Most working people are under too much time pressure to grow their own food.
 If they are not wealthy enough to buy organic their diet of agribusiness fodder both vegetable and animal exposes them to the danger of degenerative disease, in which possible chronic illnesses and a slow decline, in discomfort and at horrendous cost, looms in late life.
 Perennial vegetables are perfectly tailored to the lives of busy people who don't earn fabulous salaries but still want to eat healthily.

 Because of their closeness to the wild plant originator,

 and their in-built chemical resistance to disease, perennial vegetables have